7CScode/React-basics/README.md

 # React-basic-works

-these are basic react-apps made by anandhu while studying React
+These are basic react-app's made by me while studying React

 ## Installation